ScooloV/bbpedia/docs/core_rules.md

 Crisis Averted Minor Incident Minor Incident 6 Crisis Averted Crisis Averted Crisis Averted Crisis Averted Crisis Averted Minor Incident

-« *CRISIS AVERTED:* Thanks to some careful management, your team behaves itself for once!
+CRISIS AVERTED:* Thanks to some careful management, your team behaves itself for once!
-« *MINOR INCIDENT:* The team gets up to some mischief and you lose D3 x 10,000 gold pieces from your Treasury.
+MINOR INCIDENT:* The team gets up to some mischief and you lose D3 x 10,000 gold pieces from your Treasury.
-« *MAJOR INCIDENT:* Half the gold in your Treasury (rounding down to the nearest 5,000 gold pieces) is lost to an
+MAJOR INCIDENT:* Half the gold in your Treasury (rounding down to the nearest 5,000 gold pieces) is lost to an

 unfortunate mishap.

-« *CATASTROPHE:* Your Treasury is emptied, except for 2D6 x 10,000 gold pieces which you sensibly squirreled away
+CATASTROPHE:* Your Treasury is emptied, except for 2D6 x 10,000 gold pieces which you sensibly squirreled away

 for just such an occurrence.